|

 Each spring (since 2016), the

-State steering committee designates a "special topic" for the next year's
+State steering committee selects a "special topic" for the next year's

 Pass auf! games.
 About half the questions in the category Current Events &